A-K-1/olio-task/README.md

 npm i
 ```

-7. Once this has completed (it may take a few minutes) you are ready to start run the application locally.
+7. Once this has completed (it may take a few minutes) you are ready to start running the application locally.
 Enter the following command into your terminal and click enter.
 Once the command has finished running, a new tab will automatically be opened in your browser with the application running:

 ```bash
 npm start